Forth and Clyde Junction Railway: Lease to the NBR

 From 1865 the North British Railway and the Caledonian Railway expressed interest in acquiring the F&CJR.
 Absorption by the Caledonian Railway looked promising: as well as good terms the Caledonian would upgrade and modernise the track, but Parliament refused the necessary authority.
 The NBR withdrew an opposing Parliamentary Bill it had prepared for the purpose.
 The company decided to remain independent, but it agreed to lease the line to the North British Railway from 1866.
 On 1 August 1871 the lease was concluded; the NBR would pay 50% of gross revenue for 30 years.
 On 1 August 1875 the term was extended to 50 years, paying 6% on the F&CJR's capital of £106,000, rising with the potential dividend on NBR ordinary stock..
 The company itself continued, receiving the lease charge but not operating any railway, until the grouping of railways in Great Britain in 1923.

 Part of the lease agreement was that the remaining timber bridges on the line should be rebuilt in durable materials at the expense of the F&CJR.
 The Endrick timber trestle viaduct was now in a very poor state, having been repeatedly damaged by ice in the river during the 1860s, and it was rebuilt with iron truss girders on stone piers.

 Passenger train service

 The 1895 Bradshaw shows four through trains daily from Balloch to Stirling, with an additional short working from Balloch to Balfron.
 The throughout journey time was about two hours.
+Furthermore, the July 1922 Bradshaw guide shows a short working between Stirling and Buchlyvie and services continuing on to Edinburgh Waverley and Glasgow Queen Street Low Level.